Discover what's on around Naracoorte

 Saturday, May 21, Kingston Town Hall, Agnes St, from 7pm, $25pp, fabulous and formal dress, cocktail food, bar facilities available, Baker Boys band, event supports Country SA PHN, tickets at https://www.eventbrite.com.au/e/ball-in-the-hall

-Sunday, June 5, Naracoorte Town Hall.
+Sunday, June 5, town hall.
 It is the story of an ex-commando (played by Channing Tatum) and a former combat patrol dog Lulu.
 Tickets are available at Sweet Espresso and at the door.

 Event listing